Miccighel/Readersourcing-2.0-RS_Server/README.md

 Access to browser capabilities is disabled for the camera, screen capture, location, microphone, payment, and USB interfaces.
 Rails adds HSTS only when `FORCE_SSL=true`.

+The current operating system package assessment for the published image is recorded in [`docs/security.md`](docs/security.md).
+It must be reviewed again whenever the image digest or inherited package graph changes.

 <h3>Sending Mails</h3>

 RS_Server supports any mail server compatible with SMTP to send emails for tasks such as confirming user registration, reporting bugs, or recovering forgotten passwords.
 Password recovery emails contain a link that remains valid for four hours and can be used once to choose a new password; passwords themselves are never sent by email.
+Production SMTP connections require a successful STARTTLS upgrade before authentication credentials are sent.

 Understanding the values used to populate the `SMTP_` environment variables can sometimes lead to ambiguity.
 Let's consider the case of [Twilio Sendgrid](https://sendgrid.com/).
 After creating an account, you need to verify a single